 Sustain and Deliver: Capturing the Valuation Effects of Corporate Sustainability

-This paper identifies a select few indicators from a large set of environmental, social and governance (ESG) factors; and introduces a corporate sustainability measure.
-Sustainable part of corporate social performance completely explains its well-documented relation with firm values even after controlling for endogeneity.
-In parallel, those ESG initiatives that are irrelevant to sustainability have no effect on firm values.
-Moreover, sustainability-based hedge portfolios could have generated abnormal returns of over 4% per year in the sample period.
+This paper identifies a select few indicators from a large set of environmental, social, and governance (ESG) factors; and introduces a corporate sustainability measure.
+The sustainable part of corporate social performance completely explains its positive relation with firm value.
+In parallel, those ESG initiatives that are irrelevant to sustainability do not affect firm value.
+These findings remain robust even after controlling for potential endogeneity concerns using multiple identification strategies.
+Moreover, corporate sustainability is positively associated with stock returns and sustainability-based hedge portfolios would have generated abnormal returns of over 4% per year in the sample period.
 Together, these results imply that only the sustainable aspects of ESG are associated with superior financial performance in terms of both accounting- and market-based value.

-Keywords: Corporate sustainability, ESG, corporate social performance, corporate social responsibility, socially responsible investments, corporate governance
+Keywords: Corporate sustainability, corporate social performance, ESG, SRI, CSR

 Suggested Citation: Suggested Citation